3 signs your loved ones may need help at home

 Loneliness may lead to various health issues, including dementia, depression, anxiety, and an increased risk of stroke and premature death.
 If don’t live close to your loved ones, or are time poor, you may not be able to spend as much time with them as you like.

-Did you know your loved ones can access social support through the Commonwealth Home Support Program or a Home Care Package?
+Did you know your loved ones can access social support through the Commonwealth Home Support Program or Support at Home?
 With the right advice, they can engage in social experiences and connect with like-minded individuals.

 They may enjoy being a part of a choir, or even joining an art group.